 You can read more on the contents of units at the EPerusteet website, www.eperusteet.fi .
 The website includes the objectives, the vocational competence requirements and the assessment criteria.

 In most cases Work-based Learning is unpaid, and Business College Helsinki signs a training agreement with the company/organisation in question.
 If you get student benefits from Kela, you will receive it during the training just like before.
 If you are unable to have lunch on campus during the work days, you can get additional meal support for every working day (the form is on Wilma)

 If you have a training agreement, you are covered by the mandatory insurance by Business College Helsinki.
 It covers the injuries and hazards that might occur at the workplace.
 This means that in case there is some kind of unintentional hazard at the workplace, your expenses will be covered by the insurance.
 The accidents are also covered if they occur during the direct trips from home or campus to the workplace.
 The insurance does not cover any incidents caused intentionally.

 It is good to remember that even though your training might be unpaid, in the best case you might get a part-time job, a summer job or even a permanent work contract from the company where you did your training.
 Instead of a training agreement, the company can sign an apprenticeship contract with you.
 This means that you are employed by the company, and you get paid for your work.
 During the apprenticeship contract you are not eligible for Kela’s student grant, and the salary might affect the other social benefits you get.
 During the apprenticeship the students are insured by the company.

 For a training or apprenticeship abroad you may apply for a grant from Business College.

-Your teacher responsible for training will let you know when it is time for the learning on the workplace, and they will also tell you more about the required work tasks.
-The teacher responsible for training will prepare and sign the training or apprenticeship agreement in cooperation with you and the workplace.
+Your responsible teacher will let you know when your Work-based Learning period takes place, and they will also tell you more about the required work tasks.
+The responsible teacher will prepare and sign the training or apprenticeship agreement in cooperation with you and the workplace.